mato-a/design-tokens/docs/color.md

 ### Success

-The `Functional/Success` tokens are for success elements like confirmation banners or success states, like an outline for an input field with a valid credit card number.
+The `Functional/Success` tokens are for success elements like confirmation banners or success states, like an outline and checkmark for an input field with a valid credit card number.

 ### Danger